Rubemlrm/Harry-Potter-TCG/README.md

 To-Do List
 ----------

-* Change deck graphic implementation to aggregation (as opposed to inheriting from Sprite in CardStack)
 * Basic spell cards (damaging).
 * Spell cards requiring more input from the player (i.e. Diffindo).
 * Turns.